top of page

 Eden.jpg

-Eden Hubert, Co-Head Teacher (Dragonflies)
+Eden Hubert, Head Teacher (Dragonflies)

 Eden (she/her) is a Co-Head teacher in the Dragonfly room.
 She's been a Dragonfly teacher at The Schoolhouse since early March 2020, just weeks before the COVID pandemic forced our school to switch to remote learning.
 She's been working with young children for almost 10 years; before The Schoolhouse, she graduated from UVM with a Bachelor’s Degree in Early Childhood Education and her Vermont State Teaching License.
 While at UVM, she spent 3 years working, learning, and student teaching in an infant room, a toddler room, and a preschool room, as well as a year of student teaching in a public kindergarten.
 Aside from this, she has also worked as a lead young toddler teacher, a nanny for multiple families, and even a preschool ski instructor!